 Your Freight Spend Ratio, on the other hand, puts your shipping costs in context.
 It measures your total transportation costs as a percentage of your company’s revenue.
 This KPI helps you understand how shipping expenses impact your overall profitability.
 A rising ratio could mean that your shipping costs are growing faster than your sales, signaling a need to reduce high-volume shipping costs through better contract terms or operational changes.

-Delivery Performance and Inventory Turnover
+Monitoring Delivery Performance and Inventory

 While cost is critical, service quality is what keeps your customers happy.
 Delivery Performance metrics, like on-time delivery rate and order accuracy, measure how well you’re meeting customer expectations.
 Consistently hitting delivery windows builds trust and loyalty, which are invaluable.
 Efficient logistics ensures timely delivery, which directly contributes to a positive customer experience and encourages repeat business.